Cat coat genetics: White spotting and epistatic white

-Colorpoint and albinism
+Colourpoint and albinism

+The colourpoint pattern, also known as acromelanism, oculocutaneous albinism (OCA), and the Himalayan coat-colour pattern, is most commonly associated with Siamese cats, but existed long before the breed's creation and is found worldwide in (non-)pedigree domestic cats.
+The colloquial point terminology depends on its base colour, e.g. black ("seal", "sable", "brown"), lilac ("frost"), and red ("flame").

+"Flame" point domestic short hair cat lounges in a box.
+This cat also has tabby markings on its forehead.

-The colorpoint pattern is most commonly associated with Siamese cats, but due to crossbreeding may also appear in any (non-pedigree) domesticated cat.
-A colorpoint cat has dark colors on the face, ears, feet, and tail, with a lighter version of the same color on the rest of the body, and possibly some white.
-The exact name of the colorpoint pattern depends on the actual color.
-A few examples are seal points (dark brown to black), chocolate points (warm, lighter brown), blue points (gray), lilac or frost points (silvery gray-pink), red or flame points (orange), and tortie (tortoiseshell mottling) points.
-This pattern is the result of a temperature sensitive mutation in one of the enzymes in the metabolic pathway from tyrosine to pigment, such as melanin; thus, little or no pigment is produced except in the extremities or points where the skin is slightly cooler.
-For this reason, colorpoint cats tend to darken with age as bodily temperature drops; also, the fur over a significant injury may sometimes darken or lighten as a result of temperature change.
-More specifically, the albino locus contains the gene TYR.
-Two distinct alleles causing blue-eyed and pink-eyed albinism respectively have been previously theorized.
+A colourpoint cat has dark colours on their extremities –face, ears, feet, and tail– with a lighter version of the same colour on the rest of the body.
+This pattern is the result of a temperature sensitive mutation causing non-functional form of the tyrosinase (TYR) enzyme in the metabolic pathway from tyrosine to pigment, such as melanin; thus, a congenital lack of pigment production in the skin, except in the extremities or points where the skin is slightly cooler.
+For this reason, colourpoint cats tend to darken with age as bodily temperature drops; also, the fur may sometimes darken or lighten as a result of temperature change due to illness or significant injury.

-Although the Siamese colorpoint pattern is the most famous coloration produced by TYR, there are color mutations at the locus.
+More specifically, colourpoint is a type of partial albinism found, together with albinism, on the albino locus (C), which contains the gene TYR.
+Although the Siamese colourpoint pattern is the most famous colouration produced by TYR, there are colour mutations at the locus.